 Lower and Middle School enter between 8:15-8:25 a.m. and exit at 3:35 p.m.
 If you or a caregiver are picking-up an Early Childhood student at dismissal and have a Lower or Middle School student to pick-up as well, please delay your classroom arrival time until 3:25 p.m.
-You are welcome to wait in the Griffith or Selden Lobby while you wait until the 3:25 p.m. mark.
+You are welcome to wait in the car or on the front lawn until the 3:25 p.m. dismissal.
 Thank you for your cooperation; every additional instructional minute with your child(ren) matters.

-Buses will drop-off and pick-up students in the front of the school and a teacher will assist with boarding at dismissal each day.
+Buses will drop-off and pick-up students at the north side of campus and a teacher will assist with boarding at dismissal each day.
 Drivers are reminded NOT to park on Strong Drive (rear of school) at the end of the school day to alleviate any traffic difficulties with buses.

-Extended Day - The Extended Day Program provides supervision of children from 7:15-8:15 a.m. and from 3:25-6:00 p.m.
+Extended Day Program - The Extended Day Program provides supervision of children from 7:15-8:15 a.m. and from 3:25-5:30 p.m.
 Parents are asked to drop-off and pick-up students directly from the Extended Day classroom.
-Extended day fee is \$7.00 per hour per child.
+Children in Lower and Middle School are typically hosted in the Kern Dining Room, the Fish Gymnasium or outside at the rear playground.
+Early Childhood learners are hosted at the EC playground or in an EC classroom.
+The fee for the Extended Day Program is \$10.00 per hour/per child.
 Late pick-ups will be charged an additional \$30.00 for every 5 minutes (or increment) late.
 There is also a 4% surcharge for credit card payment and a 10% late fee on all balances after 30 days of invoicing.

-Scheduled or Emergency Early Dismissal - One day is scheduled for a noon dismissal in the 2019-20 school year.
+Scheduled or Emergency Early Dismissal - One day is scheduled for a noon dismissal in the 2022-23 school year, the final day of school.
 The Extended Day Program is not available for students on the scheduled early dismissal day.
 In the event the school needs to close due to an emergency, parents will be contacted via text and email requesting transportation home.
-The Extended Day Program will not be made available on any scheduled or emergency early dismissal days as well as teacher In-service Days.
+The Extended Day Program will not be made available on any scheduled or emergency early dismissal days as well as teacher in-service days.

-Parent Requests for Early Dismissal - Parents must send a note to the homeroom teacher indicating when and why a student will be leaving school early.
+Parent Requests for Early Dismissal - Parents must send a note or email to the homeroom teacher indicating when and why a student will be leaving school early.
 It is strongly advised that out-of-school appointments be made after school hours or on vacation days.
 Students are responsible for completion of assignments that may have been completed during their absence.

 School Cancellations or Delays - Severe weather conditions or temperatures, as well as power and water outages may require the cancellation of school.
 Parents will be notified via text, email and local news channels if Erie Day School classes have been cancelled or delayed.
 There is a perception that Erie Day School follows the Millcreek School District cancellations.
 Any alliance depends on the number of students relying on public school transportation.
+We typically do NOT align with public school cancellations or delays.